 When an individual is suffering from posttraumatic stress disorder and is denied the opportunity to receive treatment, there can be a number of adverse consequences that result.
 The symptoms of PTSD can be so all-consuming that they begin to hinder a person’s ability to function at the expected level at work or school, resulting in academic failure or job loss.
 The recurring flashbacks can lead to the onset of heightened levels of anxiety and/or paranoia, resulting in social isolation and the deterioration of significant interpersonal relationships.
 Furthermore, the longer that these symptoms are allowed to persist, the more susceptible an individual becomes to begin engaging in self-harming behaviors or to begin abusing substances in an attempt to numb the negative emotions he or she is experiencing.
 Fortunately, when appropriate therapeutic interventions are implemented, individuals can overcome these debilitating symptoms and find happiness once again.

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of posttraumatic stress disorder with the respect and dignity that they deserve.
+At Cross Creek Hospital, a PTSD treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of posttraumatic stress disorder with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.